-[Update 6/7/17: The newest version of the M8N is no longer usable with RTKLIB.
-See this post for details]
+[Update 6/7/17: The newest version of the M8N does not provide access to raw observations, so the M8T is now the lowest cost option available from u-blox that is still usable with RTKLIB.
+See this post for details.]

 Selecting a GPS receiver

 The first thing you will need to begin your journey into low-cost precision GPS is a receiver that provides access to the raw GPS position signals; pseudorange and carrier phase.
 There are only a few low cost GPS chips that provide these signals.
 I chose the u-blox receivers because they seem to be the most available and lowest cost option out there.
 Also I was able to find examples of other people successfully using them with RTKLIB, including Tomoji Takasu, the author of RTKLIB (see here).